tomconn/RaspberryPiStreaming/README.md

-# To stream video from aRaspberry Pi + Pi Camera use UV4L
+# To stream video from a Raspberry Pi + Pi Camera use UV4L

 ## Install the drive onto the Pi